npm/npm/doc/files/package.json.md

 program, then they probably don't want or need to download and build the external test or documentation framework that you use.

-In this case, it's best to list these additional items in a `devDependencies` object.
+In this case, it's best to map these additional items in a `devDependencies` object.

 These things will be installed when doing `npm link` or `npm install` from the root of a package, and can be managed like any other npm